 Michael P. Cross-Director-Mr. Cross has served as a director of our company since October 2012.
 Mr. Cross is President and owner of Michael P. Cross, Inc., an independent oil and natural gas producer, a position he has held since July 1994.
 Mr. Cross also currently serves as a director of Warren Equipment Company, a position he has held since 2002.
 Mr. Cross has also served as a member of the Oklahoma Energy Resources Board since February 2005 and has been a member of the Executive Committee since 2007.
 Mr. Cross also served as a member of the Board of Directors of the Oklahoma Independent Petroleum Association for over 15 years.
-Mr. Cross served on the Board of Directors for OGE Energy GP LLC from October 2008.
+Mr. Cross served on the Board of Directors for OGE Energy GP LLC from October 2007 to October 2008.
 Mr. Cross also served as CEO and President of Windsor Energy Resources, Inc. from December 2005 until December 2006.
-Mr. Cross served as President and Manager of Twister Gas Services, L.L.C., an oil and gas exploration, production and marketing company, from its inception in 1996 until June 2003 and served as President of its predecessor,
+Mr. Cross served as President and Manager of Twister Gas Services, L.L.C., an oil and gas exploration, production and marketing company, from its inception in 1996 until June 2003 and served as President of its predecessor, Twister Transmission Company, from 1990 to 1996.
+Mr. Cross graduated from Oklahoma State University in 1973 with a BS in

-Twister Transmission Company, from 1990 to 1996.
-Mr. Cross graduated from Oklahoma State University in 1973 with a BS in Business Administration.
+Business Administration.
 We believe that Mr. Cross's strong oil and gas background and executive management experience qualify him for service on our board of directors.

 David L. Houston-Director-Mr. Houston has served as a director of our company since October 2012.
 Since 1991, Mr. Houston has been the principal of Houston & Associates, a firm that offers life and disability insurance, compensation and benefits plans and estate planning.
 Prior to 1991, Mr. Houston was President and Chief Executive Officer of Equity Bank for Savings, F.A., an Oklahoma-based savings bank, and is the former chair of the Oklahoma State Ethics Commission and the Oklahoma League of Savings Institutions.
 In May 1992, in settlement of administrative litigation (and without any finding or admission of guilt) brought by the U.S. Office of Thrift Supervision against him in his capacity as an executive officer of a thrift institution, Mr. Houston entered into a consent order under which he agreed not to serve as an officer of, or participate in the affairs of, insured depository institutions.
 The order relates to alleged violations of certain lending practices in early 1990 or before.
 Mr. Houston served on the board of directors and executive committee of Deaconess Hospital, Oklahoma City, Oklahoma, from January 1993 until December 2008 and is the former chair of the Oklahoma State Ethics Commission and the Oklahoma League of Savings Institutions.
 Mr. Houston has served as a director of Gulfport since July 1998 and is the chairman of its audit committee.
 He also served as a director of Bronco Drilling Company from May 2005 until December 2010 and was a member of its audit committee.
-Mr. Houston received a Bachelor of Science degree in business from Oklahoma State University and a graduate degree in banking from Louisiana State University.
-We believe that Mr. Houston's financial background and his executive management experience qualify him for service on our board of directors.
+Mr. Houston 's financial background and his executive management experience qualify him for service on our board of directors.